VOLD: Reasoning Transfer from LLMs to Vision-Language Models via On-Policy Distillation: Related Work

 \textbf{Knowledge Distillation for LLM} Knowledge distillation for LLMs encompasses two primary strategies.
 Off-policy distillation uses teacher-generated data to train students, as in LLaMA3 series~\citep{grattafiori2024llama} and DeepSeek-R1-Distill~\citep{deepseek2025r1}, applying distillation at token-logit levels~\citep{hinton2015distilling,sanh2019distilbert}.
 On-policy distillation~\citep{agarwal2024policy} represents a different approach where students generate trajectories and teachers provide feedback on self-generated sequences, mitigating exposure bias and supporting RL paradigms.
 Recent work like Qwen3~\citep{qwen2025qwen3} demonstrates its potential for improving reasoning capabilities.
 Most recently, KDRL~\citep{xu2025kdrl} demonstrated this integration for text-to-text reasoning transfer, showing significant improvements over standalone RL approaches.
-Our work takes the innovative path of using a text-only teacher LLM to train a VLM student, representing the first text-to-vision reasoning transfer through unified on-policy distillation and RL.
+Concurrently, the Thinking Machines Lab blog~\citep{lu2025onpolicydistillation} explored on-policy distillation for text-only reasoning, showing that combining on-policy sampling with dense per-token teacher supervision via reverse KL achieves performance equivalent to RL at a fraction of the compute cost.
+They also demonstrated its effectiveness for continual learning, recovering post-training behaviors lost during domain-specific fine-tuning.
+While these works operate exclusively in the text-to-text setting, our work takes an innovative approach by using a text-only teacher LLM to train a VLM student, representing the first cross-modal reasoning transfer through unified on-policy distillation and RL.

 \textbf{VLM reasoning} While established training recipes have proven effective for text-only reasoning models, extending these methodologies to VLMs remains significantly more challenging.
 Researchers have pursued several distinct approaches to instill VLMs with reasoning abilities.
 One direction involves synthetic visual reasoning data generation, where a text-based reasoning model is augmented with visual descriptions.
 Methods like OpenVLThinker~\citep{deng2025openvlthinker} distill reasoning from text models using image captions, while R1-OneVision~\citep{yang2025r1} transforms images into structured textual representations.
 However, these approaches struggle with the modality gap, as textual captions provide limited visual representations compared to direct visual perception.
 An alternative strategy trains on challenging image-text pairs from existing benchmarks.
 VLAA-Thinker~\citep{chen2025sft} advocates for direct GRPO training on challenging samples, while VLM-R1~\citep{shen2025vlm} extends rule-based RL to visual tasks.
 However, this approach faces limitations in finding and scaling high-quality samples while avoiding test data contamination.
 The most closely related work is X-REASONER~\citep{liu2025xreasonergeneralizablereasoningmodalities}, which combines SFT with RL on text-only data, demonstrating that text-based post-training can transfer reasoning to visual tasks.
 Our work advances beyond these approaches by fully leveraging existing text reasoning models through on-policy distillation, providing a unified framework that combines RL with teacher guidance for more effective text-to-vision reasoning transfer.